natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-4J(UK)%20Phantom%20II.md

 '''Pros:'''

 * Effective Skyflash missiles
+* Can take 8 missiles without sacrificing bomb load
+* Has access to a pulse doppler radar for "look-down, shoot-down" performance
-* Heavy and effective bomb load
+* Heavy and effective bomb load for bombing either bases or ground targets
+* Jack of all trades flight performance with no clear weakness ** will not lock up at high speed
+*Sturdy airframe: hard to overspeed and hard to rip wings in positive G turns

 '''Cons:'''

-* Doesn't turn well
+* Doesn't turn very well, worse so with suspended weaponry like gun pods
-* Skyflash has short range and can be kinetically dodged ** Skyflash missiles have a tendency to not detonate or lose track at last second
+* Skyflash has relatively short range and can be kinetically dodged ** Skyflash missiles have a tendency to not detonate or lose track at the last second
-* Gunpod hampers turning performance
 * Wings rip easily in negative G manoeuvres
+* Poor nose authority
+* AIM-9Gs are poor dogfight weapons and easy to counter with flares

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->